 Heather was the winner of The Champions of Sexual Literacy Award for Grassroots Activism from the National Sexuality Resource Center/SFSU in 2007; in 2009 the winner of the Society for the Scientific Study of Sexuality, Western Region’s Public Service Award and the Our Bodies, Ourselves’ Women’s Health Heroes Award.
-In 2011, Scarleteen won a Seattle Web Award for Best Nonprofit Website.
+In 2011, Scarleteen won a Seattle Web Award for Best Non-profit Website.
 Heather was a lead plaintiff in the ACLU vs. Gonzales case, arguing against the Child Online Protection Act (COPA), which could have removed young adults’ access to needed sexual health and sexuality information.
-Her work with Scarleteen helped win the case.
+Their work with Scarleteen helped win the case.

 Previous to their work in sexuality and sexual health, Heather was a Montessori and alternative classroom educator for several years.
 They were a graduate with honors from The Chicago Academy for the Arts, attended Shimer College and received their Montessori training at the Midwest Montessori Teacher Training Center.
 A Chicago native, they now live and work in the Pacific Northwest.